vikmaksymenko/qa-test/tests/features/manual/test_plan.md

 ## Introduction

-Test plan for testing the feature of calling from the Aircall applicatio to clients.
+Test plan for testing the feature of calling from the Aircall applicatio to recipients.

 ## Test Items

-According to the requirements, as an agent, you are using the phone application to make calls to clients.
+According to the requirements, as an caller, you are using the phone application to make calls to recipients.
 You have a number available that allows you to call other numbers and all in calls functionalities are available.

 ## Features to be Tested